Boeing UK: Previous partnerships

 Boeing UK supported the non-profit organisation the Earth Restoration Service (ERS) via its Tree Nurseries Programme which involved children planting native trees in hundreds of schools across the UK.

 The American Air Museum located at the Imperial War Museum in Duxford partnered with Boeing UK in an educational outreach and teacher training programme called 'Partners in Flight'.
 The programme was aimed at primary school children involving practical and theory sessions in model building and problem solving.
 The practical session required the children to re-assemble a 1/8 scale model of a Boeing B-29 Superfortress from its component parts while the theory session, in relation to STEM, involved navigating and calculating routes of an aircraft while also measuring optimum air pressure for sustainable human life.

-In 2015, Boeing UK supported Stansted Airport's on-site education centre called Aerozone Stanstead which sought to inspire children in engineering and STEM-based disciplines and showcase careers in the aviation industry.
+In 2015, Boeing UK supported Stansted Airport's on-site education centre called Aerozone Stansted which sought to inspire children in engineering and STEM-based disciplines and showcase careers in the aviation industry.